Tanuki/tanuki.py/examples/marketplace_classifier/README.md

-# Marketplace Product Auto-Tagger using Monkey-Patch 🙈
+# Marketplace Product Auto-Tagger using Tanuki

-Example of how MonkeyPatch can be used to auto-tag products based on their description and name for a marketplace app.
+Example of how Tanuki can be used to auto-tag products based on their description and name for a marketplace app.

 ## Installation